drckf/paysage/docs/overview.md

 Boltzmann machines are constructed from [layers](layers.md).
-Visible Boltzmann machines have a single layer of visible neurons, whereas latent Boltzmann machines have two layers: one of visible neurons and one of hidden neurons.
+Latent Boltzmann machines have two layers: one of visible neurons and one of hidden neurons.
 Paysage layers describe the conditional activity of their neurons.
 Using the notation from the previous section, layers are used to specify the functions a_i(v_i) and b_j(h_j), and to draw random samples from